upenn-embedded/final-project-website-submission-f25-t01-f25-ctrl-alt-del/README.md

 The demo will include:

-1. Pairing – The user points at an appliance and pairs it via IR.
+1. Pairing – The user points at an terminal(fan, LCD music player, motor) and pairs it via IR.
-2. Control – Gestures like hand opening or wrist lifting trigger corresponding IR commands.
+2. Control – Gestures like hand opening or wrist lifting recognized by ATMega328PB and output command through ESP32.
-3. Feedback – The appliance responds (e.g., lamp toggles), and receiver LEDs confirm success.
+3. Feedback – The appliance responds (e.g., LED brightness change, or motor speed up)

-The system will run in a  2 m × 2 m area , powered by batteries or USB.
-The demonstration highlights  low-latency gesture response ,  accurate direction-based control , and  intuitive, phone-free smart-home interaction .
+The system will run in a at least 3 m × 3 m area , powered by power bank with Power delivery.

 ### 9. Sprint Planning